 What does this mean for you?

 Despite many misconceptions, Google will continue to have a single index that they use to serve search results.
 However, they will be increasingly using mobile versions of content for indexing.
 Therefore, if we want to get technical (which we do), this is mobile-first crawling, not mobile-first indexing.

 Previously, if your mobile experience wasn’t quite up to scratch, you could tell Google to crawl the desktop version of your website first.
 However, now mobile is the primary version of a website for everyone.

 This is a big change in how Google thinks about your website.
-The shift reflects customer’s behavioral trends.
+The shift reflects customer’s behavioural trends.

 If you aren’t optimizing your website experience for mobile, then you will be falling behind your competitors.
 Customers want fast-loading, easy to navigate, rich mobile content that they can access on the go.